meltwater/node-examplr/README.md

 import createExamples from '@meltwater/examplr'

 // Normally examples are imported from other files:
-// Add this one here for demonstration. const adventureTime = ({
+// add this one here for demonstration. const adventureTime = ({
   friends,
   log